- How do I boost my chances of getting offers?

 In most cases, the Friends are searching for the item and buying it on your behalf.
 They won't actually get ahold of it until you accept one of their offers.

-If they intend on getting the item from a flea market app (such as Mercari), it can take a little while until the item actually reaches their hands.
+If they intend on getting the item from a flea market app or online auctions website, it can take a little while until the item actually reaches their hands.

 The word 'estimated' is also there for a reason.
 Our Friends are not psychic (that would certainly make using the website a lot easier!), so the actual shipping of the item could be later or earlier than expected.